pouchdb/pouchdb/docs/adapters.md

 sidebar: nav.html
 ---

 PouchDB is not a self-contained database; it is a CouchDB-style abstraction layer over other databases.
-By default, PouchDB ships with [IndexedDB][] and [WebSQL][] adapters in the browser, and a [LevelDB][] adapter in Node.js.
+By default, PouchDB ships with the [IndexedDB][] adapter for the browser, and a [LevelDB][] adapter in Node.js.
 This can be visualized as so:

 <object data="static/svg/pouchdb_adapters.svg" type="image/svg+xml">
     <img src="static/img/pouchdb_adapters.png" alt="adapters">